- Now Available: Anniversary T-shirts + Collaborative Zine!

 Now Available: Anniversary T-shirts + Collaborative Zine!

-T-shirts come in lilac, garnet, antique sapphire, and heathered military green in sizes S, M, L, XL, XXL, and some 3XL and 4XL.
-Get yours (subject to availability) for $35 at Loud Women Collective in Goods & Co. and at the Women’s Centre.
+T-shirts come in lilac, garnet, antique sapphire, and heathered military green in various sizes.
+Get yours (subject to availability) for $25 at the Women’s Centre.

 What started as a simple commemorative zine turned into 68-pages of femorabilia because it’s impossible to compile 50 years’ worth of herstory into a single issue!